22. NAVAL INTERCEPTION AND COMBAT

 E. SUBMARINES: Submarines may intercept in a different hex from other naval units (22.915).

 EXAMPLE: Japanese TFs sail independently from Manila, Okinawa and Tokyo, rendezvous south of Okinawa and proceed on their mission.
-The Americans could attempt three different interceptions against the three groups prior to their rendezvous, and one interception afterwards.
+The Americans could intercept each of the three groups prior to their rendezvous, and intercept once afterwards.
 Had the Japanese combined their TFs by sailing the Manila TF to Okinawa, then both TFs to Tokyo, then all three TFs on their mission, the Americans could have intercepted the Manila TF, the combined Manila and Okinawa TFs, and all three TFs, but the Okinawa and Tokyo TFs could not have been intercepted separately.

 22.131 INTERCEPTION IN THE ACTIVITY HEX: If interception occurs in an activity hex, the interception is resolved before the naval force completes its activity.